|Orange Regional Medical Center

 Neuroscience Program Coordinator

 Teressa earned her Bachelor of Science in Nursing Degree and her Master of Science in Nursing Degree from the University of Phoenix.
 She is a member of the Sigma Theta Tau International Honor Society of Nursing and is certified in Trauma Nursing through the Emergency Nurse Association.

 Quality Achievement Award.
 The award recognizes Orange Regional's commitment and success in implementing excellent care for stroke patients, according to evidence-based guidelines.

-To receive the award, Orange Regional achieved 85 percent or higher adherence to all Get With The Guidelines-Stroke Quality Achievement indicators for two or more consecutive 12-month intervals and achieved 75 percent or higher compliance with six of 10 Get With The Guidelines-Stroke Quality Measures, which are reporting initiatives to measure quality of care.
+To receive the award, Orange Regional achieved 85 percent or higher adherence to all Get With The Guidelines-Stroke Quality Achievement indicators for two or more consecutive 12-month intervals and achieved 75 percent or higher compliance with five of 10 Get With The Guidelines-Stroke Quality Measures, which are reporting initiatives to measure quality of care.